 Conclusion

 Sporty group ideas in Salzburg do not need to be original.
 They need to fit the group and work in real life.
-Boulderbar and Jump Dome are strong indoor standards.
-A clear outdoor plan is often the cheaper and simpler alternative.
+Boulderbar and Jump Dome are strong indoor standards, while Volksgarten gives you a large open backup that still feels concrete in 2026.
+Alpenvereinsjugend adds the route where movement can become a recurring mountain-sports or climbing group.
+A clear outdoor plan is still often the cheaper and simpler alternative.